Clearing Driveways When Snowfall Blocks Access

 How Plowing Works and What Clears Up

-Your service starts when snowfall reaches a depth that makes driving or walking difficult, typically three to four inches or more.
-AEO Contracting uses plow-equipped trucks and skid steers to clear surfaces, adjusting blade angle and speed based on snow density and surface type.
-Gravel driveways require a higher blade setting to avoid displacing stone, while paved surfaces allow for closer scraping to reduce ice formation.
+Your service begins when snowfall reaches a depth that makes driving or walking difficult, typically around three to four inches or more.
+AEO Contracting uses plow-equipped trucks and skid steers to efficiently clear surfaces, adjusting blade angle and speed based on snow density and surface type.
+Gravel driveways require a higher blade setting to avoid displacing stone, while paved surfaces allow for closer scraping to help reduce ice formation.

-After plowing, your driveway or lot will be clear enough for vehicles to enter and exit safely, with snow stacked along edges or in corners where it won't obstruct movement.
-Pavement or gravel will be visible, and the surface will be level enough to prevent bottoming out or wheel spin.
-If temperatures stay below freezing, a thin layer of packed snow may remain, but it won't build up into ruts or drifts that block access.
+After plowing, your driveway or lot will be cleared to allow safe vehicle access, with snow neatly stacked along edges or in designated areas where it won’t obstruct movement.
+Pavement or gravel will be visible, and the surface will be leveled to help prevent bottoming out or wheel spin.
+If temperatures remain below freezing, a thin layer of packed snow may remain, but it will not build into ruts or drifts that block access.

 Response time depends on storm severity and the number of properties being serviced.
-During heavy overnight snow, plowing typically happens early morning before work hours, with follow-up visits if snow continues through the day.
-The contractor prioritizes routes to keep access open for emergency vehicles and daily use.
-Sand or gravel application is not included unless arranged separately.
+During heavy overnight snowfall, plowing is typically completed in the early morning hours before the start of the workday, with follow-up visits scheduled as needed if conditions persist.
+Service routes are prioritized to maintain access for emergency vehicles and daily use.
+Sanding, salting, or liquid de-icing services can be included upon request.

 Questions Homeowners Ask About Snow Removal